sourabhaprasad/sourabhaprasad/README.md

 ### Hello!
-My name is Sourabha and currently I am an Artificial Intelligence and Machine Learning Student.
+My name is Sourabha and currently am an Artificial Intelligence and Machine Learning Student.

 ### About me